 Highly experienced educators.

 Strong academics that support state standards, with a different measure of success.
-Our approach to instruction is based around what is important to young learners.
+Our approach to instruction is based on what is important to young learners.
 We use research-based instruction and materials to ensure we are giving our students the very best education.
 We have the freedom to make decisions that are best for kids - not based on policy or testing standards.
 Academic success is not determined by state tests; rather, assessments will be used to drive learning plans and your child's next best step as part of a learning continuum.

-Flexibility to continuously adapt our schedules, approach to learning, and to support the needs of children and their curiosity.
+Flexibility to continuously adapt our schedules, approach to learning, and support the needs of children and their curiosity.

 To take learning deeper in a more relaxed setting and do it organically in a free-flow environment.